resque/php-resque/README.md

 Called whenever a job fails.
 Arguments passed (in this order) include:

 -   Exception - The exception that was thrown when the job failed
--   Resque_Job - The job that failed
+-   Resque\JobHandler - The job that failed

 #### beforeEnqueue

-Called immediately before a job is enqueued using the `Resque::enqueue` method.
+Called immediately before a job is enqueued using the `Resque\Resque::enqueue` method.
 Arguments passed (in this order) include:

 -   Class - string containing the name of the job to be enqueued